GoogleCloudPlatform/ramble/lib/ramble/docs/package_managers.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Setting the package manager config option to ``eessi`` enables the use of `EESSI <https://www.eessi.io/docs/>` for each experiment.
+Setting the package manager config option to ``eessi`` enables the use of `the European Environment for Scientific Software Installations (EESSI) <https://www.eessi.io/docs/>` for each experiment.
 Ramble will then inject commands to initialize the use of EESSI, and load the correct module files for the execution environment.

 The :ref:`software configuration section <software-config>` is used to determine what modules to load within the resulting environment.